This guide provides an overview of the NIST Cybersecurity Framework 2.0 and outlines the key stages for compliance.

 Tiers

-Four levels of rigor are defined within the CSF to judge an organization’s practices within two areas:
+Four levels of rigor are defined within the CSF to judge an organisation’s practices within two areas:

 The four levels used are: